cyberbotics/webots-doc/automobile/car-library.md

 This function allows the user to enable or disable the limited differential slip (it is enabled by default).
-When the limited differential slip is enabled, at each time step, the torque (when control in torque is enabled) is redistributed among all the actuated wheels so that they rotate at the same speed (except the difference due to the geometric differential constraint).
+When the limited differential slip is enabled, at each time step, the torque (when control in torque is enabled) is redistributed amongst all the actuated wheels so that they rotate at the same speed (except the difference due to the geometric differential constraint).
 If the limited differential slip is disabled, when a wheel starts to slip, it will rotate faster than the others.